+The first tool for aromatherapy for recovery is chamomile.
 The flowers and buds of the chamomile plant have a crisp, fruity, and sweet aroma.
 Because this aroma eases anger, irritability, and insomnia, I recommend you use this essential oil or enjoy a hot cup of chamomile tea to find calm within the storm.
 It can take the edge off of these boiling emotions and aid you in making clear-minded decisions.

 2. Clary Sage